 This does not represent the expected or future performance of any investment product.
-Past performance and experience are no guarantee of future results.

 The ability of an actual portfolio to deliver the required cash flows is not guaranteed and is subject to a variety of factors including, but not limited to, the availability of bonds, transaction costs, default risk, rebalancing risk, liquidity risk and management risk.